turbaszek/snowplow-gcp/README.md

 # Contributing

 We welcome all contributions!
+Please submit an issue or PR no matter if it's bug or a typo.

 This project is using [pre-commits](https://pre-commit.com) to ensure the quality of the code.
 To install pre-commits just do:
 ```bash
 pip install pre-commit